Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 # FORK Information

 ## Reson:
-I could not find a reliable, stable, non blocking way to have the DroidLInk Dome maestro automate random holoprojector movements and moods without interfeering with existing panel sequences and scripts.
+This fork was created to provide a reliable, stable, and fully non-blocking solution for automated holoprojector movement within the DroidLink ecosystem.

+The original DroidLink + Maestro setup works extremely well for dome panels and sequencing, but automated holoprojector behavior could interfere with running panel scripts and other timed actions.
+This project moves holoprojector automation away from the Maestro and into AstroPixelsPlus, allowing both systems to operate independently without conflicts.

 ## Scope:
-To have a non blocking way to automate, custominze, and control the random behivior of the holoprojectors to free up scripting and sequences from the dome panel Maestro of DroidLink.
-Aslo to be able to inturupt the automation when specific movements are required, then resume after complete.
+The goal of this project is to:

+* Provide fully non-blocking automated holoprojector movement
+* Allow customizable random holoprojector behavior
+* Free DroidLink panel scripting from holoprojector management
+* Allow automated movements to be interrupted for scripted actions
+* Automatically resume idle behavior after scripted movements complete

 ## Results:
-Holoprojector movement, control, and automation has been offloaded from maestro to AstropixlesPlus.
-These movements can be inturupted if specific movemends are sent with other serial commands (such as stopping front holoprojector movement during the Leia playback message)
+Holoprojector movement and automation have been fully offloaded from the Maestro to AstroPixelsPlus.

+This allows:

+* Independent automated holoprojector behavior
+* Cleaner DroidLink panel scripting
+* Real-time mood changes
+* Interruptible movements for special sequences

+Example: during a Leia playback sequence, the front holoprojector can stop moving while audio or scripted events occur, then automatically resume idle behavior afterward.

 ## Control:
-main control is by sending serial commands from the DroidLink Display for controlling moods (calm, Normal, excited, Save).
-The R2 Touch app still works as it always has and buttons within it can be pregrammed with the same serial commands, although I do not use the R2 Touch app (maybe sometimes during testing).
-Further cusrtomazation can be access in the AstroPixelsPlus web interface.
-A new 'Holoprojector' panel has been added where additional customazation can be made.
+Primary control is handled through serial commands sent from the DroidLink Display system to control holoprojector moods:

+* Calm
+* Normal
+* Excited
+* Save Current Settings

+The R2 Touch app continues to function normally and can also trigger these same commands if desired.

+Additional customization is available directly through the AstroPixelsPlus web interface.
+A new Holoprojector configuration panel has been added for live tuning and adjustment.
 ## Instrucrions:

-This is a modification of the AstroPixlesPlus firmware that better incorporates with the DroidLink astromech control system developed by Fred Moore.
-DroidLink is best used with Polulu Maestro servo boards but does not script the automated holoprojector movements very well.
-This update keeps the Holoprojectors attached to AstroPixelsPlus and adds automation and customazation to randomely move the 3 holoprojectors and toggle to three preset modes.
-It offers 4 new serail commands to add to DroidLink Display to trigger these moods with the press of a button.
-Additional customazation can be performed in the AstopPixels Plus GUI by adjusting settings sliders to meet your particular needs.
-The setting take affect immediately and can also be saved, so the settings return after a reboot.
+This is a modified version of the AstroPixelsPlus firmware designed specifically to integrate more cleanly with the DroidLink astromech control system developed by Fred Moore.

+DroidLink works exceptionally well with Pololu Maestro Servo Controllers for dome panel control, but automated holoprojector movement was difficult to manage cleanly through Maestro scripting alone.

+This fork keeps the holoprojectors connected to AstroPixelsPlus while adding:

+* Automated random holoprojector movement
+* Multiple movement “moods”
+* Real-time customization
+* Non-blocking behavior
+* Script interruption handling
+* Web-based tuning controls

-All functionality of the origional AstroPixelsPlus firmware have been retained but some changes were made to align with using DroidLink.
-The following prequestie is required for this configuration.
+All original AstroPixelsPlus functionality has been retained, although some configuration changes were made to better align with DroidLink usage.

-Servo Board layout has changed.
-Board 1 (position 1-6) are now assigned to the holoprojectr servos.
-Board 2 (position 1-13) are assigned to panels.
-If using droidLink board 2 is no longer required since panel movement will be controled by the maestro board.
+The servo board layout has changed for this configuration.

 <table align="center">
 <tr>